grol-io/grol/README.md

 - [ ] call maps maps and not hash (or maybe assoc array but that's long)

 - [x] don't make a slice to join with , when there is already a strings builder. replace byte buffers by string builder.

+- [ ] generalize core/tokenized built in additions and maybe also "extension" ones (calling into a go function)